learn-co-students/for_loops_exercises/README.md

-# More For Loop Practice
+# For Loop Practice

-For this warmup, we will practice for loops by navigating a Video Games data set which is read in via the cell below.
+For this warmup, we will practice for loops by navigating a video game data set which is read in via the cell below.

 ```python